-Farmcrowdy, Nigeria’s first and leading digital agriculture platform which allows Nigerians to venture in and sponsor agriculture, today announced that it had closed on seed funding of $1 million from international and local investors.
+Farmcrowdy, Nigeria’s first and leading digital agriculture platform.
+It allows Nigerians to venture in and sponsor agriculture.
+Today announced that it had closed on seed funding of $1 million from international and local investors.

-Launched just over 12 months ago, Farmcrowdy, the only African startup from Techstars Atlanta’s 2017 cohort, connects small scale farmers with sponsors, who invest in farm cycles.
-A farm cycle can be anything from poultry [3-5 months] to cassava [9 months].
-The farmers receive on-the-ground advice from Farmcrowdy’s Technical Field Specialists who also give them training in better agriculture practices and provide them with quality farm input.
+Launched just over 12 months ago, Farmcrowdy, the only African startup from Techstars Atlanta’s 2017 cohort, connects small scale farmers with sponsors.
+They are the ones who invest in farm cycles.
+A farm cycle can be anything from poultry to cassava .
+The farmers receive on-the-ground advice from the firm’s Technical Field Specialists.
+They are the ones who also give training in better agriculture practices and provide them with quality farm input.

-The seed fund will allow the award-winning startup to scale its operations with plans to expand into a combined 20 states in Nigeria, work with 4,000 additional small-scale farmers and engage a combined 20,000 new farm followers and farm sponsors on it’s platform to learn about the opportunities in Agriculture and partner with farmers.
+Also, the seed fund will allow the award-winning startup to scale its operations with plans.
+This is to expand into a combined 20 states in Nigeria.
+Work with 4,000 additional small-scale farmers and engage a combined 20,000 new farm followers and farm sponsors on it’s platform to learn about the opportunities in Agriculture and partner with farmers.